MaxSteven/Linux-Server-Scripts/README.md

-# Linux-Firewall-Router-QoS
+# Linux-Server-Scripts

-Scripts for different Firewall/Router Settings and Services
+Scripts for different Firewall/Router/Server Settings and Services

 Refference for fwBuilder